 Even if you love your job (just as much as the cop above), FI will give you a backup plan, one that will give you as many backup plans as you want.
 It is the ultimate backup plan.
 I know very few people who love their job.
 I know some who enjoy their job, but most are either apathetic about it or just accepts that it is a means to an end.
 Bills to pay for and all that jazz.
 Here’s a hint to know if you love your job or not.
 If you look forward to your days off and find yourself not jumping for joy making your way to work every day, through the rain, the traffic, and not thinking to yourself that at the end of the rainbow is where your office will be, where a single ray of sunlight is glistening on your sweat-stained office chair, then I’m sorry to break it to you, but you don’t love your job.
 In which case, to have a job that gives you a sense of security only so you can have half a life is just plain stupid.
 Cashflow Cop is about placing ourselves in a position to choose to work if we want to.
 This is because we see value in it, not because we need to and have no choice in the matter.
 I know for sure that no matter how much time I am able to free up once I achieve FI, I will still wish for more time to spend with my loved ones towards my final days.

 By becoming financially educated, I want to show that FI is possible for even the most modest of public servant salaries.
-You really don’t need to be earning a six-figure salary for this to be achievable.
-You also don’t need to make unrealistic sacrifices and end up hating the entire journey.
+You really don’t need to be earning a six-figure salary for this to be achievable, but you do need a stable and above average income to achieve FI extremely early (unless you’re happy eating beans on toast indefinitely).
+Even if you are considered to be a low-income family, the lessons to achieve FI such as budgeting and maximising income will still stand you in good stead.
 By changing my mindset and my relationship with money, I can now see the opportunities FI provides.
 It gives me the flexibility to pursue other more valuable things in my life by potentially reducing the amount of time I spend working.
 This will free up extra decades to provide me with more time to spend with family, friends or explore the world whilst I am still relatively young and healthy.

 FI and Early Retirement are two separate things, although the term ‘FIRE’ (Financial Independence Retire Early) can sometimes confuse this.
 FI does not have to lead to Early Retirement.
 However, if Early Retirement is your goal, then FI is a must.
 I may end up continuing to work once I reach FI.
 That’s because I can still see the value I am providing as a Police Officer.
 Wouldn’t it be great though to know that I had control of my life and made that decision myself, rather than feel trapped and continue working out of necessity?